 There have been reports of banditry outside the capital.

-We strongly advise you not travel within 10km of the border with Somalia (Somaliland) due to the risk of kidnap.
+We strongly advise you not travel to within 10km of the border with Somalia (Somaliland) due to the threat of kidnap.

 Avoid visiting Dorale and Khor Ambado beaches late in the afternoon due to their isolation.